artech-git/apollo/content/posts/asref_borrow_deref.md

     ...
 }
 ```
-The type definition of `HashMap<K, V>` is generic over three params but we will only count `K` & `V` which are for key and value respectively for simplicity, now if get look on method `get` it declares a another generic `Q` which can be borrowed from `k` and `Q` must implement `Hash + Eq` traits as bounds, Since it requires that keys can be distinguishible.
+The type definition of `HashMap<K, V>` is generic over three parameters, but we will only consider `K` and `V`, which are for key and value respectively, for simplicity.
+Now, if we look at the method `get`, it declares another generic `Q` which can be borrowed from `k`, and `Q` must implement `Hash + Eq` traits as bounds, since it requires that keys can be distinguishable.

-This requirement is present for multiple methods of collections types within std library.
+This requirement is present for multiple methods of collection types within the standard library.

-**Note: `Borrow` & `BorrowMut` doesn't themselves enforces the semantics requirement through the definition, it is upto the defining method or struct to declare how semantics are going to be enforced via them**
+**Note: `Borrow` & `BorrowMut` themselves do not enforce the semantic requirements through their definitions.
+It is up to the defining method or struct to declare how semantics are going to be enforced via them.**

-Borrow traits can also be useful for types where we want to retreive a internal type rather than composed one, such as for `Vec<T>` which can be borrowed as mutable slice `&mut [T]`  and wish to modify over that rather than going through the route of converting it first
+Borrow traits can also be useful for types where we want to retrieve an internal type rather than a composed one, such as for `Vec<T>`, which can be borrowed as a mutable slice `&mut [T]` and modified directly rather than converting it first.

 ### Points to note
 1. Stricter semantic requirements, though not required by default.
-2. Essentially used for collections types such as HashMap and BtreeMap.
+2. Essentially used for collection types such as HashMap and BtreeMap.
-3. You require to work on subtype of some composed type which might require modification as well.
+3. Useful when you need to work on a subtype of some composed type which might require modification.
 4. There may exist several definitions for a given type to be borrowed in different types.

 ## Deref & DerefMut
-The trait `Deref` is one of my personel favorite and quite powerful one, among all.
+The trait `Deref` is one of my personal favorites and quite a powerful one among all.
 `Deref` is used for dereferencing operations using the `*` operator and for automatic dereferencing to a defined type.
-unlike traits `Borrow` & `AsRef` ,deref carries a associated type as part of it's definition and can only be applied once.
+Unlike traits `Borrow` & `AsRef`, `Deref` carries an associated type as part of its definition and can only be applied once.
-Let's checkout it's definition.
+Let's check out its definition.

 ```rust
 pub trait Deref {